The End of SaaS Is Closer Than You Think

 Probably not.
 And that’s my point.

-Compaq is maybe the best example of the most successful desktop PC maker to completely miss the onset of the laptop.
+Compaq is maybe the best example of the most successful desktop PC maker, and one of the first “laptop” makers, to completely miss the onset of mobile computing.
 Apple, Dell, even HP all got the message that an immobile computing box was no longer going to cut it.
+Compaq was dead before the iPhone arrived, absorbed by HP, and known from them on for budget laptops.

 Did Compaq miss a shift in form factor?
 Not really.
 What it missed was the onset of the home broadband connection via WiFi, which would not be in full swing until some years later.
 Dial-up was still a thing, so software designers started “sacrificing” UX and UI to fit the smaller screen, the thinner client, and the narrower UI pipe.